ORNL/configurable_camera/README.md

 main            -- called by run.sh
 ```

-### Notes and Differences
+### General Description

+This code was written for a custom camera platform with interchangeable lenses and sensors developed for the IARPA-BRIAR project in ORNL's role as T&E partner.
+This software provides a consistent interface with multiple sensor formats and lens control schemes.
+It also integrates with the other commercial and custom systems used on the project and records specialized data and metadata.
+The software runs on Jetson AGX platforms using Basler 2D sensors connected over USB.

+The code uses Gstreamer and Glib libraries to create and manage an RTSP server used to stream video data.
+It uses a Gstreamer plugin developed by Basler to pull frames from a sensor into a media pipeline, which is configured to handle the specific sensor format.
+The media pipeline compresses the video to h264, which is then streamed using over RTSP once a client connects to the camera.
+Status information from the camera is continuously broadcast over UDP on a separate network.
+Additionally, UDP commands can be sent over the network to the camera to control sensor and lens settings as well as toggle short recordings of the uncompressed frames from the sensor.

-This is a pretty comprehensive overhaul of the old configurable code, but still retains most of the base functionality and the interface with the HST app.
+This is a pretty comprehensive overhaul of the old python code, but still retains most of the base functionality and the ability to interface with the [HST app](#related-software).
 Here are the main differences:

-- The configurable cameras now stream directly to NVR using RTSP and can be viewed in Camera Station
+- The configurable cameras can now stream directly to a network video recorder or other RTSP client
-    - This means that the compressed configurable data will now be curated with the COTS data.
 - All control and metadata details needed for camera operation are configured in `config.json` (see [App Systems - Config](docs/App_Systems.md#config))
 - Raw recording is optional
 - An additional [hardware control interface](docs/App_Systems.md#peripheral-hardware-control) is used to adapt peripheral hardware (focus motors, lens controllers, gimbals, etc.) to a consistent UDP interface defined in [config.json](docs/App_Systems.md#config).
 - Updated compatibility with the [HST App](#related-software) to selectively trigger raw recording based on location/target.
-- The Monitoring Application was rewritten in LabView:
+- The [Monitoring Application](#related-software) was rewritten in LabView:
     - Got rid of the viewer (but might add it back in...).
     - Implements a user interface for hardware (focus motor, etc.) control.
     - Added some additional status checks and displays